know-mad/restaurant_template/README.md

 ## Installation and Setup
 Before getting started on configuring the client side, please ensure you've set up your Stripe account properly and added products via the Stripe Dashboard in order to have products/items to fetch for testing.
-Reference the Stripe [documentation] for an in-depth view of how to get this accomplished
+Reference the Gatsby [documentation] for a detailed tutorial on integrating Stripe with a Gatsby site.

 1. Install the Gatsby CLI